In preparation for your event in an Arts Division venue…

 - House Manager will open doors and begin admitting the audience 30 minutes before start.

-- The front-of-house team will admit late arrivals, at producer's request, in a manner that results in the least disruption to those already inside the theater.
+- The front-of-house team will admit late arrivals, at producer's request, in a manner that results in the least disruption to those already inside.

 - In some instances, intermission may offer the best late-seating opportunity.